ARMmbed/mbed-client/docs/Introduction.md

 mbed Device Server uses the **Execute** operation to perform an action.
 This operation can only be performed on individual Resources.

-**Note:** The client **must** return an error when the **Execute** operation is received for Object Instances or Resource Instances.
+**Note:** mbed Client returns an error when the **Execute** operation is received for Object Instances or Resource Instances.

 Here is an implementation example for the **Execute** operation.
-This function is called when the client receives the `POST` request for this resource from mbed Device Server:
+If you want to execute a piece of code in your application, you can do it by passing it the `POST` request from mbed Device Server:

 ```
 #include "mbed-client/m2mobject.h"